MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 ## Create a data source connection

-In this step, set up a connection to Azure Blob Storage.
+In this step, set up the sample data and a connection to Azure Blob Storage.
 The indexer retrieves PDFs from a container.
-You can create the container and upload files in the Azure portal.
+You create the container and upload files in this step.

 1. Sign in to the Azure portal and find your Azure Storage account.